 - Nausea or upset stomach

-- Fear of losing control, going crazy or fainting
+- Fear of going crazy, losing control, or fainting

-- Hot flushes or feeling cold
+- Hot flashes or feeling cold

 - Numbness or tingling sensations